Examples of Fighting Fund Awards

 This has been followed up with further awards for Railfuture's Thameslink 2 concept.

-New Rail Stations
+New / Reopened Rail Stations

-Railfuture has awarded £500 towards a case being produced for the Beattock Station Action Campaign in Scotland, and up to £10,000 towards a GRIP3 study for a station at Magor in Wales.
+Railfuture has awarded £500 towards a case being produced for the Beattock Station Action Group in Scotland.

 Rail Defence

-Rail Line Reopening - SELRAP
+Rail Line Reopening - Bideford-Barnstaple

 SELRAP publicised the results on 30 November 2007.
 "The study shows a benefits-cost ratio approaching 2.5", said SELRAP chairman Derek Jennings, "which is well above the figure at which Network Rail and the Department for Transport can take the reopening proposal forward.